ABOUT JOANN HOWETH

 twelve.
 Even though I received lots of encouragement from teachers along

-the way, when I did get to college, which wasn’t until my mid-twenties, I
+the way, when I finally did get to college in my mid-twenties, I

 didn’t consider majoring in journalism.
 Rather, I received my B.A. in English Literature with a minor

 in psychology.
 Despite obtaining my teaching certificate, I didn’t go into teaching.

 Instead, I changed directions entirely and found employment in the jewelry

 industry where I worked for nearly twenty years as a jewelry designer and goldsmith.

 I am a proud graduate of The Institute for Children’s Literature and The Children’s Book Academy.
 I am also an active member of Julie Hedlund’s 12×12 Picture Book Challenge.

 Having enjoyed many years in a different, yet not dissimilar artistic medium, my stance as a “writing” artist is the same as it was when I was a jewelry artist.
 Undoubtedly, it’s always great to have the shimmering final product in your hands, but it’s the “getting there” that’s the real fun – the deep satisfaction of the creative process – that is where the joy lies.
 For me, this is bliss and will always be my center of focus.